voycel/Asset_Tracker/task.md

     *   ✅ Added improved error handling and detailed logging for better debugging.
     *   ✅ Enhanced state management in the AssetDetailWrapper component.

+*   **Authentication and Data Handling Fixes:**
+    *   ✅ **Fixed authentication issues** when running locally by properly handling workspaceId in the user object.
+    *   ✅ **Resolved date handling errors** that were causing 500 errors when updating assets.
+    *   ✅ Added robust date validation and conversion to ensure dates are properly formatted.
+    *   ✅ Improved error handling with detailed error messages for better troubleshooting.

 *   **Customer Management Improvements:**
     *   ✅ **Fixed customer creation functionality** to ensure newly created customers appear in the list immediately.
     *   ✅ Improved validation and error handling in the customer creation process.